Shoulder Impingement Specialist Treating Patients in Houston, TX

 Let Dr. Gombera Find a Solution for Your Shoulder Pain

-Mufaddal Gombera, MD helps patients in Houston, Beaumont and Cypress get back to doing what they love.
+Mufaddal Gombera, MD helps patients in Houston, TX get back to doing what they love.
 If you believe you have shoulder impingement or another shoulder, hip or knee issue, he can help.
 Schedule an appointment using our online tool or call (713) 794-3457 to speak with one of our office staff members.